khuang16/Pages-Starter-React-Blog-12.6/README.md

 # BLOG-STARTER

-This repository provides a basic example of how to start developing a React site on the Yext Sites system.
+This repository provides a basic example of how to start developing a React blog site on the Yext Pages system.

 ## Getting Started